fazlan-nazeem/docker_gui/vnc/README.md

-Sample dockerfiles that use X Forwarding for GUI
+Sample dockerfiles that use VNC for GUI

 [Sublime Text](sublimetext)